-4. Deposit the TOTAL COST OF THE ORDER in my PAYPAL account, using my email address, email@example.com .
+4. Deposit the confirmed TOTAL COST OF THE ORDER in my PAYPAL account, using my email address, email@example.com .
 In PayPal, click the button for "This is a purchase of Goods."
-A short note in the "Email to recipient" box is optional; I usually have no trouble correlating the PayPal payment with the original request.
+A short note in the "Email to recipient" box is optional; I usually don't have trouble correlating the PayPal payment with the original request.

 That's it.
 Sit back and wait a few days for delivery.

 For all the images below, please CLICK TO ENLARGE.